linkml/linkml-datalog/docs/schema-rules.md

     is_woman(i) :- gender(i, "http://purl.obolibrary.org/obo/GSSO_000385").
 ```

-See tests for more details.
+See tests/ for more details.